-When it comes to financial planning, taxes are always a top concern — and they can get even more complicated if you live in one state and work in another.
+Taxes are always a top concern when it comes to financial planning.
+They can get even more complicated if you live in one state and work in another.
 If you live in New Hampshire but work in Massachusetts, you might be wondering: Do I need to file a Massachusetts state return?
 What income should be reported where?
-It’s important to ensure you’re reporting your income correctly to avoid overpaying taxes this year.
+This article will cover the ins and outs of your Massachusetts and New Hampshire taxes to ensure you are properly reporting your income to avoid surprises when you file your returns.

 What income gets reported to Massachusetts?